DANIEL A. WAGNER

 DR. DANIEL A. WAGNER

 Dr. Wagner has extensive experience in national and international educational issues, and has been an international development advisor to UNESCO, UNICEF, World Bank, USAID, DFID, and others.
-He is a Fellow of the American Psychological Association (APA), the American Anthropological Association (AAA), and the American Educational Research Association (AERA).
+He is a Fellow of the American Psychological Association, the American Anthropological Association, and the American Educational Research Association.
 Dr. Wagner has also served as Chair of the Brookings Global Research Task Force on Learning.
 He was the recipient of the 2014 UNESCO Confucius International Literacy Prize.
-In June 2017, Dr. Wagner was appointed Special Advisor to the Director-General of UNESCO.
+In 2017, he was appointed Special Advisor on Literacy to the UNESCO Director-General.
+In 2021, he was elected Honorary Fellow of the Comparative and International Education Society.

 LEARNING AS DEVELOPMENT